TracyPlus/TracyPlus/README.md

 **About me**

-- 💼 I'm a sophomore student from Fudan University, majoring in Computer Science
+- 💼 I'm a CS sophomore from Fudan University
 <!--  -->
 - 😄 I'm a self-taught passionate FrontEnd developer
 <!--  -->